tmchow/mkvdts2ac3/README.md

 Matroska (MKV) files to AC3.
 It provides you with a healthy set of options for controlling the resulting file.

+Original is is by [Jake Wharton](https://github.com/JakeWharton/mkvdts2ac3) but is modified here to work for my own use case specifically on Unraid.

 Installation
 ============